Custom Configs

 - Pick a base preset (

-minimal,developer, orfull) as your starting point - Add or remove packages using the search
+minimal,developer, orfull) to start from - Add or remove packages using search

 - Save